-The resulting business model involves energy trading, projects and partnership with large The company serves more than 5,000 active consumers interested in becoming self-producers, customers.
-By generating green energy, Mori and ensures predictability, lower costs and plants contribute to avoiding 215,635 tons of CO2 emissions annually.
-This is the equivalent to sustainability. planting 1.3 million trees.
+The resulting business model involves energy trading, projects and partnership with large consumers interested in becoming self-producers, and ensures predictability, lower costs and sustainability.

 Infinito Energy has approximately 6.1 GW from six projects in different stages of development in the states of Minas Gerais, Rio Grande do Norte and Piauí.